aenache99/veeam-folder-sync/README.md

 - Created a CI pipeline using GitHub Actions to automate the Linting and Testing processes, in order to ensure quality code is being provided in the event of working in an Agile team.

+BONUS:
+The repository also contains a attempt at the PowerShell task just to exercise my Shell scripting skills.
+It is mostly the same as the Python task, sans the scheduling since it's been handled by PSScheduledJob (much like cronjobs are in Linux).
+Unfortunately I didn't run it since Powershell scripts must be digitally signed (which make sense, in order to prevent malicious shell scripts from being run).

+FUTURE IMPROVEMENTS:
+- I see the possibility of creating a Django project incorporating the Folder Sync backend module in order to perform the syncing using a graphical interface instead of the CLI.
+- Deployment to Kubernetes, specifically to GKE.